October 10, 2018 1 Comment

 Hemp Leaf with plant fibre and Satogami papers; Noble with Chiyogami.

-I used plant-fibre paper for this small Hemp Leaf notebook; whilst I love its colour and texture, I was less keen on its tendency to tear a little around the sewing stations.
-The title strip is Satogami paper that I tore by hand to augment the tactile feel of the book.
+I used plant-fibre paper for this small Hemp Leaf notebook, shown on the left.
+I do love its colour and texture, but I was less keen on its tendency to tear a little around the sewing stations.
+The title strip is Satogami paper that I tore by hand to enhance the tactile feel of the book.
 Traditionally, the title strip in this position is placed no more than 3mm from the book's head and foredge.
 I used Chiyogami paper for the Noble binding on the right; it responded much better than the plant-fibre paper.

 Below are some images of the exquisitely beautiful Chiyogami papers my bookbinding group will be using in our next session.
 I selected these patterns to give an overview of traditional Japanese designs.
 Floral designs, especially cherry blossoms, are quintessentially Japanese.